-Many people think that this scooting behaviour is a sign their dog has worms.
+Many people think that this dog scooting behaviour is a sign their dog has worms.
 It is incredibly unlikely that this is the case and, in fact, it is usually a sign that your dog has an issue with their anal glands.

-For anyone with a sensitive or squeamish disposition, you may find this article a little nausea inducing but it is something that it is important to be aware of if you are a dog owner, given how common a problem it can be.
+For anyone with a sensitive or squeamish disposition, you may find this dog scooting article a little nausea inducing but it is something that it is important to be aware of if you are a dog owner, given how common a problem it can be.

-- What Are Anal Glands?
+- What Are Anal Sacs?

-- Why Do Dogs Have Anal Glands?
+- Why Do Dogs Have Anal Sacs?

 - What Can Happen If the Problem Is Not Treated?